Last night I set myself a challenge to make 50 gifts in an hour. And I did it, with time to spare.

 I’ve mentioned before how simple making all natural body care can be, and I hope this post will show you just how easy it is.

 I made hard lotion bars, lip balm, and sugar scrub.
-All recipes came from books in the Healthy Living eBook bundle.

 - Chocolate peppermint lotion bars from My Buttered Life (Gift edition)